Treasures in your change – the 10c!

 Not-issued-for-circulation 10c coins…

 The reality is that, for all sorts of reasons, these ‘not-issued-for-circulation’ dates do end up in change – and are well worth looking out for!
-The Lyrebird 10c has been solely issued as a collector coin on only five occasions – in 1986, 1987, 1995, 1996 and 2023.
+The Lyrebird 10c coin has been issued solely as a collector coin on only five occasions – in 1986, 1987, 1995, 1996 and 2023.
 The first two dates seem to be surprisingly undervalued, as they catalogue at only $8 apiece, but the values of the 1995 and 1996 dates are much more realistic.
-Cataloguing at $35 and $60 respectively, either would represent a very handy find!
+Cataloguing in Uncirculated quality at $35 and $60 respectively, either would represent a very handy find!

 The 2023 10c date is definitely one for the future.
 As a result of the passing of Queen Elizabeth II, this date was not issued for circulation and is only found in the 2023 collector sets!
-It only catalogues at $5 currently, but it will very rarely be found in change.
-It will be crucial to serious decimal collectors going forward.
+This key date will very rarely be found in change, and it will be crucial to serious decimal collectors going forward.

-There’s another interesting not-issued-for-circulation type that would perhaps represent the greatest 10c ‘treasure in change’ if it ever turned up in someone’s pocket – the 2017 Earth 10c.
-Issued as part of the 2017 Planetary Coins Set – a highly sought after set, and soaring in value – this unique full-colour 10c type has a mintage of less than 7,000, and sells for hundreds of dollars on the net.
+There’s another interesting not-issued-for-circulation type that would perhaps represent the greatest 10c ‘treasure in change’ if it ever turned up in someone’s pocket – the full-colour 2017 Earth 10c.
+Issued as part of the 2017 Planetary Coins Set – a highly sought after set, soaring in value – this unique, valuable 10c type has a mintage of less than 7,000, and sells for hundreds of dollars on the net.
 Keep your eyes peeled – you just never know!

 And 10c Error types…

-As a result of the Royal Australian Mint’s state-of-the-art equipment and thorough quality control, 10c Error coins are particularly rare – as with all Australian decimal denominations.
+As a result of the Royal Australian Mint’s state-of-the-art equipment and thorough quality control, 10c Errors are considered rare coins – as with all Australian decimal denominations.
 Blunders do occur, however, and occasionally end up in circulation.
-Incorrect planchets, blanks, brockages, off-centre strikes, double-strikes, upset dies, to name but a few, Error types can be extremely valuable.
-The more spectacular the Error, the more valuable the coin will be, with some 10c Errors worth thousands – a very good reason to check your change!
+Incorrect planchets, planchet errors, blanks, brockages, off-centre strikes, double-strikes, upset dies, to name but a few, Error coins can be extremely valuable.
+The more spectacular the Error, the more valuable the coin will be, with some rare Australian 10c Error coins worth thousands – a very good reason to check your change!

 Time to check your change!